Websites are being hacked more often every day.

 Many times it will be obvious, because your site will be defaced, you’ll get a warning from your Internet security application when you view it in your browser, or it will re-direct visitors to another site.
 But a lot of times it won’t be.

-SiteLock scans this site every day for malware, SQL injections, XSS scripting and viruses.
-It also scans all outgoing links from this site to see if any of them lead to compromised sites, based on data that it gets from Google and StopBadWare.org.
+iThemes Security Pro scans this site every day for malware, SQL injections, XSS scripting and viruses.
+It also scans all outgoing links from this site to see if any of them lead to compromised sites.

-But there’s a cheaper way to check your sites, assuming you have a full Internet Security protection suite on your machine (such as AVG Internet Security): visit your own sites each day.
+But there’s another way to check your sites: visit your own sites each day.

-If your site has been compromised your Internet Security application will alert you with a big red box and lots of exclamation marks.
+If your site has been compromised your browser will alert you with a big red box and lots of exclamation marks.

-And, of course, you can set up a Google Webmaster Tools account and check the Malware link each day.
+And, of course, you can set up a Google Search Console account and check the Malware link each day.

 So what do I do if my site has been compromised?

 If you have a good backup routine the answer is simple:

 Delete your entire site and database.
 Then re-install it from the most recent clean backup, and you’ll know which one that is as long as you’ve been checking your sites each day.